ellakk/5v5dota2ai-addon/README.md

       Run the following command in vConsole dota_launch_custom_game dota2ai dota to launch the mod

 By performing these steps the framework will launch a game filled with bots of which the team good guys are controlled by example scripts that is included in the framework.
 The opposing team is controlled by in-game AI bots.
 You can find the example for controlling the bots in the Dota 2 AI framework/src folder.
 The example script currently shows a minimal bot implementation.
 Documentation regarding implementing more advanced features will be included.
 However by reading the code, a user should be able to implement a bot that can do anything possible in the game.

+## Future work
+Implement functionality that supports 5v5 matches where all bots are controlled by user developed scripts.